How Water Carryover Works: State-by-State Rules for the Murray-Darling Basin

 - You need cash flow before 30 June

-In the current environment (Eildon 42%, IOD positive, El Nino developing), carrying into WY2026/27 is strongly favoured.
+In the current environment (Eildon in the mid-40s, an El Nino likely emerging, and models favouring a positive IOD by spring), carrying into WY2026/27 is strongly favoured.
 Spill risk is negligible and next season's pricing outlook is bullish.

 Common mistakes